Mana tamariki mā

 CRAANZ Annual General Meeting 2024

+We held our AGM on Wednesday 25 September 2024.
 Please read our Annual Report 2024

 Whanaketia - The Royal Commission (Abuse in Care)’s recommendations: A call for accountability for and realisation of children’s rights in Aotearoa